Sophie dances up a storm with Rob Rinder at Liberation Day tea in Guernsey

 The Wessexes were guests at a parade on Jersey and heard from those who lived under the occupation, before the pair attended the Guernsey tea dance hosted by Mr Rinder, who finished in fifth place on Strictly Come Dancing in 2016.

-The Queen sent a message to her “most loyal people” of Guernsey offering her “warmest greetings” on the anniversary of their liberation.
+The Queen, on whose behalf the couple are travelling as part of her Platinum Jubilee, sent a message to her “most loyal people” of Guernsey offering her “warmest greetings” on the anniversary of their liberation.

 “I am delighted the Earl and Countess of Wessex have the opportunity to represent me on this special day in the island’s calendar,” the Queen added.